chevere/router/README.md

 ## Bind

 A Bind is the conjunction of a controller, its middleware pipeline and a view.
-Use helper function `bind($controller, $view, ...$middleware)` to explicit create binding.
+Use helper function `bind($controller, $view, ...$middleware)` to explicitly create a binding.

 ```php
 $bind = bind(